-K2 Advisors seeks to add value through active portfolio management, tactical allocation and diversification across four main hedge strategies: long/short equity, relative value, global macro and event driven.
-In their fourth-quarter (Q4) 2017 outlook, K2 Advisors’ Research and Portfolio Construction teams share the key market events they have an eye on.
-We believe offering these insights will help investors better understand the rationale for owning retail mutual funds that invest in hedge strategies.
+In their fourth-quarter (Q4) 2018 outlook, K2 Advisors’ Research and Portfolio Construction teams take a deeper look at alpha, and why they feel it’s misunderstood.
+They believe offering these insights will help investors better understand the rationale for owning retail mutual funds that invest in hedge strategies.

 Relative Value – Fixed Income